How Much Does a Concreter Charge in Australia? (2026 Rates by Job Type)

 How Concreters Should Price Jobs Confidently

-The concreters who win consistently do not win on being the cheapest.
-They win because they respond first, communicate the value clearly, and follow up.
+The concreters who win consistently don't win on being the cheapest.
+They win because:

-When a customer requests quotes from three concreters, the first one to call back and show genuine interest often gets the job — even if they are not the cheapest.
+When a customer requests quotes from three concreters, the first one to call back and show genuine interest often gets the job — even if they're not the cheapest.
 Speed signals reliability.

-Communicating value sounds like: $8,500 for a 50m2 exposed aggregate driveway that will last 30 years, comes with a 5-year workmanship warranty, and I have been doing this for 12 years in this suburb.
-That is a different conversation than $8,500 — let me know if you want to go ahead.
+"$8,500 for a 50m2 exposed aggregate driveway that will last 30 years, comes with a 5-year workmanship warranty, and I've been doing this for 12 years in this suburb" is a different conversation than "$8,500 — let me know if you want to go ahead."

 The Link Between Confident Pricing and Follow-Up

-Kabooyaa handles the follow-up automatically via an SMS sequence.
-You are not thinking about whether to call.
-The system follows up for you.
+Kabooyaa handles the follow-up automatically — so you're not thinking about whether to call.
+The system calls for you (via an SMS sequence).
 You just show up when the customer is ready.

 Frequently Asked Questions

-If your pricing is fair and your follow-up is inconsistent, you are losing jobs to less capable concreters who just happened to call back.
-Fix the follow-up at kabooyaa.com.au.
+If your pricing is fair and your follow-up is inconsistent, you're losing jobs to less capable concreters who just happened to call back.
+Fix the follow-up at kabooyaa.com.au — it's the fastest ROI in your business.